-Future maintenance and investment expense assumptions were derived from an analysis of planned expenses for the coming year.
+Future maintenance and investment expense assumptions were derived from an analysis of planned expenses for the Parent entity for the coming year.
 The rates vary by benefit type and are expressed as a unit cost per benefit.
-Expense assumptions are assumed to increase each year by the inflation rate set out above, with inflation starting in July 2021.
+Expense assumptions are assumed to increase each year by the inflation rate set out above, with inflation starting in July 2023.